CenturyLinkCloud/PublicKB/dco-program-faqs.md

 **Q: I have colocation space that also connects to CenturyLink Managed services cage in this facility.
 Will those connections be impacted?**

 **A:** In these cases, CenturyLink will have to make new cross connect runs to your colocation space from the new location these services are being moved to.
-Due to Cyxtera rules, CenturyLink must provide those links via the Eco-System connect handoffs they’ve established within the impacted data centers.
+CenturyLink must provide those links via the Eco-System connect handoffs they’ve established within the impacted data centers.
 During the migration program, CenturyLink will run the necessary connections to the meet me room to facilitate the new handoffs.
 Once the migrations are complete, CenturyLink will work with the customer to schedule the best times to cut over to these new connections.